 In recent years, digital strategies for health have emerged as innovative tools that demonstrate tremendous potential to address health problems in low and middle-income settings.

 Digital health encompasses digital applications, technologies, and systems related to healthcare.
 This involves the use of both hardware and software solutions to strengthen health systems and support the diagnosis, management, prediction and prevention of diseases.
-Within digital health strategies there are sub-specialities such as electronic health (eHealth), mobile health (mHealth), as well as big data, sensors and wearables, telemedicine, HealthIT, etc.
+Within digital health strategies there are sub-specialities such as electronic health (eHealth), mobile health (mHealth), as well as big data, sensors and wearables, telemedicine and HealthIT.

 mHealth can serve as the access point for entering patient data into national health information systems, provide remote guidance and supervision support for health workers, and facilitate real-time surveillance and response to outbreaks and key health programme indicators.